clenox/opentpl-module-python/README.md

-# openkasa-module-python
+# opentpl-module-python

-Python module to conveniently access the OpenKasa (formerly OpenTPL) web API for KasaSmart Plugs and Switches.
+Python module to conveniently access the OpenTPL web API for KasaSmart Plugs and Switches.

-OpenKasa is an unofficial API and was not developed by or associated with TP-Link.
+OpenTPL is an unofficial API and was not developed by or associated with TP-Link / Kasa Smart.

-This python module calls the OpenKasa API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1
+This python module calls the OpenTPL API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1

 You will need a RapidAPI account (and key) to utilize this module.
 Complete documentation of the API is provided at the above link.